nilskruthoff/AIStudioDataPreparation/README.md

 Extracting pdf content relies on **Pdfium**, so you will need to have Pdfium available on your local machine.
-The easiest way to set this up is to download the latest binaries from projects such as [bblanchon / pdfium-binaries](https://github.com/bblanchon/pdfium-binaries) and place the `pdfium.dll' next to the rust executable.
+The easiest way to set this up is to download the latest binaries from projects such as [bblanchon / pdfium-binaries](https://github.com/bblanchon/pdfium-binaries) and place the `pdfium.dll` next to the rust executable.
-This would be `target/release/' or `target/debug/'.
+This would be `target/release/` or `target/debug/`.
 \
 \
 More information about binding the library can be found